pzaino/thecrowler/doc/api.md

   The source should be provided in JSON format.
   [addsource](./api/addsource.md) detailed documentation.
-* [GET] `/v1/source/remove`: This end-point will remove a source from the database.
-The source should be provided in JSON format.
+* [GET] `/v1/source/remove`: This end-point will remove a source from the database (and all the related crawled data).
 * [GET] `/v1/source/update`: This end-point will update a source in the database.
-  The source should be provided in JSON format.
-* [GET] `/v1/source/vacuum`: This end-point will vacuum the source from all data crawled and collected so far.
+* [GET] `/v1/source/vacuum`: This end-point will vacuum the source from all data crawled and collected so far (note: it does NOT remove the source, it's owners, categories etc., only crawled data).

 There are equivalent end-points in [POST] for all the above end-points.